cschulzk/weather-app/README.md

   The weather cards are quite ugly.
 Their design needs to be improved quite a bit.
 They are functional and readable, just not pretty.

 - Additional Features:
   An hourly forecast would be great.
 The API can give you down to 15 minutes increments.
-That might be a nit obscene, but it would be fun to build out that interface.
+That might be a bit obscene, but it would be fun to build out that interface.

   Some form of user accounts would be good.
 This would allow for persistence of unit preferences and features like a default location.

   I'd like to add a feature that uses the clients location to fetch the local weather for the user.
 This would be pretty simple to implement with the Geolocation API and a useEffect that waits for the user to allow permission.

+  The homepage also needs more content.
+It's just a lot of blank space when you load (and even after the forecast is shown).
+This could be some weather related content, like the phases of the moon or something.